spica-engine/site/docs/content/start/where-to-start.md

 1. <a href="https://spicaengine.com/docs/concept/bucket">Buckets</a>: creating customized data models and views.
 2. <a href="https://spicaengine.com/docs/concept/passport">Passport</a>: identities and policies (first-level security)
 3. <a href="https://spicaengine.com/docs/concept/storage">Storage</a>: file storage
-4. Modules:
+4. Libraries:
-    - <a href="https://spicaengine.com/docs/modules/bucket-module">Bucket module</a>: bucket SDK for javascript in NPM
+    - <a href="https://spicaengine.com/docs/libraries/bucket-module">Bucket module</a>: bucket SDK for javascript in NPM
-    - <a href="https://spicaengine.com/docs/modules/identity-module">Identity module</a>: identity SDK for javascript in NPM
+    - <a href="https://spicaengine.com/docs/libraries/identity-module">Identity module</a>: identity SDK for javascript in NPM
-    - <a href="https://spicaengine.com/docs/modules/storage-module">Storage module</a>: storage SDK for javascript in NPM
+    - <a href="https://spicaengine.com/docs/libraries/storage-module">Storage module</a>: storage SDK for javascript in NPM
 5. <a href="https://spicaengine.com/docs/concept/functions">Functions</a>: creating cloud functions
 6. <a href="https://spicaengine.com/docs/concept/dashboard">Dashboard</a>: custom dashboads and graphs
-7. Modules:
+7. Libraries:
-    - <a href="https://spicaengine.com/docs/modules/database-module">Database module</a>: database SDK for javascript in NPM
+    - <a href="https://spicaengine.com/docs/libraries/database-module">Database module</a>: database SDK for javascript in NPM

 ## Examples